kkroening/ffmpeg-python/README.md

 ## Installation

-The easiest way to acquire the latest version of `ffmpeg-python` is through pip:
+The latest version of `ffmpeg-python` can be acquired via pip:

 ```
 pip install ffmpeg-python